 Recent events demonstrate that the successful management of banks is of crucial importance to western economies.
 Banking is an industry rather than an academic discipline and the study of the management of banks is multidisciplinary.
 The approach of this programme is to consider the structural, financial and risk and asset management functions of banks.

-The MSc in Banking and Risk utilises knowledge and skills gained through the research carried out by members of the Credit Research Centre (CRC) in the Business School.
+The MSc in Banking Innovation and Risk Analytics utilises knowledge and skills gained through the research carried out by members of the Credit Research Centre (CRC) in the Business School.
 This is a leading international research centre that specialises in research into credit risk modelling.

 A strong academic base, passionate faculty and international cohort will ensure a rewarding student experience in our city-centre campus.
 The school has widespread industry links and students will have exposure to a range of guest speakers.